2026 Convention

 Concert Information

-The annual BDAA Festival Concert will be held on Saturday, July 11th, 2026 at 7:30 pm in the ballroom of the Hyatt Regency Dulles in Herndon, VA.
+The annual BDAA Festival Concert will be held on Saturday, July 11th, 2026 at 7:30 pm in the Luray Ballroom of the Hyatt Regency Dulles in Herndon, VA.

 The concert brings together musicians from around the world performing Eastern European and Roma folk music and is the culmination of the BDAA’s annual convention.
 The performance will feature our virtuoso guest artists with a 60-piece folk orchestra.